Highlights of Kindergarten:

-Kindergarteners begin their journey with Math by learning shapes.
+Kindergarteners begin their journey with math by learning shapes.
 We then begin patterning, recognizing numbers and their quantities.
 Mid-year we challenge our students with addition sentences and towards Spring subtraction.
-A large part of Kindergarten Math is vocabulary and we spend all year learning this vocabulary; we apply this new language whenever we can.
-Regardless of the subject matter; Math is fun and can be applied in many ways.
+A large part of Kindergarten Math is vocabulary and we spend all year learning this vocabulary, applying it whenever we can.
+Regardless of the subject matter, math is fun and can be applied in many ways.

 We begin to explore the community around us and how we contribute to this community.
 We start with the study of our classroom, then we turn our efforts to the school, neighborhood and then the town community.
 We also learn about the many Americans whom have made this Country great.
 We use the Studies Weekly to help us incorporate social studies standards.